klosworks/my_dot_files/README.md

 ```
 update-alternatives --config vim
 ```
 The command will list all flavours of vim installed and prompt you to select one by typing a corresponding digit.
-Do that
+Do that.

 * Install plugin dependencies:

 For YouCompleteMe:
 ```
 sudo apt install build-essential cmake python3-dev